Sahil-pixel/Pykivdroid/README.md

 # Pykivdroid
 pykivdroid is a python module to control android

+# Requirements
+  kivy,android,pyjnius